Kawaljeet2001/MOVIE-FINDER--Chrome-Extension/README.md

 ## Thought behind this project

-This project is intended for learning hoe to create a chrome extension from scratch.
+This project is intended for learning to create a chrome extension from scratch.
 Understanding the use of manifest.json, how to use API's or serverless functions to fetch data and how to simply incorporate these facilities in a chrome extension is the aim of this projct.
 The complete tutorial on _Creating Your First Chrome Extension_ can be found [here](https://batrakawaljeetsingh.medium.com/creating-your-first-chrome-extension-17d3ad3c7d5 "Tutorial").

 ## How to setup locally?